-Dr. Christoph Neeracher is a partner at Bär & Karrer and Head of the Private M&A and Private Equity Practice Group.
-He specialises in international and domestic M&A transactions (focusing on private M&A and private equity transactions, including auction processes, secondary buyouts, public to private transactions and distressed equity), transaction finance, venture capital, startups, corporate restructurings, relocations, corporate law, general contract matters (e.g. joint ventures, partnerships and shareholders agreements) and all directly related areas, such as employment matters for key employees (e.g. employee participation and incentive agreements).
-Additionally, Christoph Neeracher represents clients in litigation proceedings relating to his specialisation.
-He has received the highest recognition by the Chambers Global guide in the Global Ranking 2021 in Band 1.
+Dr. Christoph Neeracher is a partner at Bär & Karrer and co-head of the Private M&A and Private Equity Practice Group.
+He is recognised as one of the preeminent private M&A and private equity attorneys at law in Switzerland and is a leading lawyer in financial and corporate law.
+Christoph Neeracher is experienced in a broad range of domestic and international transactions, on both the sell- and buy-side (including corporate auction processes), and specialises in private M&A, private equity and venture capital transactions.
+Furthermore, he advises clients on general corporate matters, corporate restructurings as well as on transaction finance and general contract matters (e.g. joint ventures, partnerships and SHAs), relocation and migration projects, and all directly related areas such as employment matters for key employees (e.g. employee participation and incentive agreements).
+In his core fields of activity he represents clients in litigation proceedings.
 Chambers Global and Europe rank him as a leader in the field of M&A (since 2010) and IFLR1000 lists him as one of the leading lawyers in Switzerland (since 2012).
 The International Who's Who of M&A Lawyers lists Christoph Neeracher as one of the world's leading M&A lawyers.
 The Legal 500 (2012) describes him as "extremely experienced in M&A matters and very strong in negotiations" and ranks him among the leading individuals.
+Christoph Neeracher is ranked first in Mergermarket's Profile League Table for 2016's most prolific individual DACH legal advisors.

-Bär & Karrer Ltd.Brandschenkestrasse 90
+Bär & Karrer Ltd. Brandschenkestrasse 90 8002 Zurich Switzerland christoph.neeracher@baerkarrer.ch www.baerkarrer.ch

-8002 Zurich

-Switzerland

-el: +41 58 261 52 64
++41 58 261 52 64 Tel: Email: URI ·